ONLINE END-USER SOFTWARE SUBSCRIPTION AGREEMENT

 6. Pricing/Fees and Payment Terms.

 (a) Fees.
-CLIENT agrees to pay the setup and subscription fees as set forth in the Exhibit A. No Fees are due from the CLIENTS using the Free Edition.
+CLIENT agrees to pay the setup and subscription fees as set forth in the Exhibit A. No Fees are due from the CLIENT using the Free Trial Edition.

 (b) Taxes.
 The prices set in Exhibit A do not include taxes, if PRACTICESUITE is required to pay any other applicable Government duties, levies or taxes in respect of the Solution or services; PRACTICESUITE shall bill the CLIENT and CLIENT agrees to pay such taxes.